 New Equalities Commission for Stevenage

-Following the brutal killing of George Floyd in Minneapolis, USA in May 2020 and subsequent demonstrations exemplified through the Black Lives Matters movement globally, nationally and locally in Stevenage, Stevenage Borough Council pledged to establish an Equalities Commission.
+Following the brutal killing of George Floyd in Minneapolis, USA in May 2020 and subsequent demonstrations exemplified through the Black Lives Matter movement globally, nationally and locally in Stevenage, Stevenage Borough Council pledged to establish an Equalities Commission.

 The Equalities Commission is being established as a body that is independently chaired, initially focusing on the disproportionate impact of inequalities on the lives of Black Asian and Minority Ethnic individuals and communities (BAME) in Stevenage.